jittagornp/index-search-javascript/README.md

 	maximumDictionaryKeySize: 5,
 	additionalDictionaries: additionalDictionaries,
 	//indexStore : instance on class which implement interface IndexStore,
-	//postfixFieldNameHighlight : defualt is 'Highlight' };
+	//postfixFieldNameHighlight : defualt is 'Highlight',
+	//percentSuggest : default is 60
+};

 var indexSearch__ = new IndexSearch(settings);